wrnunzio/salesforce-slds-vertical-tab/README.md

     - 🆔 `tabid`: Unique identifier for the tab.
     - 🟩 `isactive`: Marks the tab as active (true/false).
     - 🏷️ `tablabel`: The label displayed on the tab.
-    - 🎨 `tabicon`: Name of the SLDS icon used for the tab.
+    - 🎨 `tabicon`: Name of the SLDS icon used for the tab (see [lightningdesignsystem.com](https://www.lightningdesignsystem.com/icons/)).
     - ℹ️ `tabicondescription`: Tooltip text for the tab icon.

 - **`@api showSpinner`**: